vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

 == Changelog ==

-= 1.4.3 = 12/5/2020
+= 1.4.4 = 12/5/2020
+- BUGFIX (Issue#11): Added proper check for username/password validation.
+Settings page now details if the login works or not and provides proper error notification.
 - BUGFIX: Resolved an issue with activation/deactivation/uninstall - could cause issues with other plugins

 = 1.3.3 = 2/7/2020
 - BUGFIX (Issue#9): Unable to delete email accounts created in cPanel